At ContentGuppy, we’ve been able to acquire some amazing links for our clients.

 For instance, one of the tools we work with is called WorkflowMax and we are listed on their integration page.

 In the past 6 months, that integration page has sent over 265 people to the site.
+Any traffic that comes from search engines is just gravy.

 This is just one partnership.
 Multiply that by 10 or 20 and traffic starts to add up.